 Information from the end of the 19th century and early part of the 20th century is scattered throughout the writings of Rudolf Reicke [bio], Emil Arnoldt [bio], Benno Erdmann [bio], Max Heinze, Arthur Warda [bio], Otto Schlapp [bio], Erich Adickes [bio], Paul Menzer, Wilhelm Krauß, Kurt Beyer and others (see the Bibliography) but few of these texts are readily available and, when found, they are accessible only to scholars with a reasonably good command of German.
 Apart from that, much of the information in this literature needs to be corrected or updated.

 More recent information on the notes can be found in volumes 24 (logic), 25 (anthropology), 26 (physical geography), 27 (ethics and natural law), 28 (metaphysics and philosophy of religion), and 29 (philosophical encyclopedia, mathematics, and physics, as well as additional notes on ethics, metaphysics, logic, and rational theology) of the Academy edition of Kant’s gesammelte Schriften.
-Volumes 25 (published in 1998, edited by Reinhard Brandt and Werner Stark) and 26 (part one published in 2009, edited by Werner Stark), with their excellent introductions, are models of clarity and thoroughness.
+Volumes 25 (1998, edited by Reinhard Brandt and Werner Stark) and 26 (2009/2020, edited by Werner Stark and in collaboration with Reinhard Brandt), with their excellent introductions, are models of clarity and thoroughness.
 The previous volumes were edited by the late Gerhard Lehmann (1900-87), and these introductions, while often helpful, are just as often misleading and filled with inaccuracies, as well as being poorly organized.
 So, other than the anthropology and physical geography notes, what few readily available tools we have for assessing Kant’s lecture notes are incomplete, misleading, and/or difficult to use.
 My hope is that these few web pages will help remedy this deficiency.